-In the first of a series following up on the Chronicle of Higher Education’s recent article featuring Indiana State, we explore why it’s important — for both students and State — to earn their degrees on time.
+In the final installment of a series following up on the Chronicle of Higher Education’s recent article featuring Indiana State, we explore the lifelong value a college education provides.

 Faculty and students from Indiana State’s Bayh College of Education share ideas with the University of Cape Coast in Ghana.

 To annually clock more than one million hours of community service, Indiana State students and employees are (almost) always volunteering or thinking of new ways to serve.

 Chances are if Larry Bird had not put Indiana State on the map, Dick Atha would be the university’s most famed basketball alumnus.

 President Dan Bradley and First Lady Cheri Bradley bid farewell to friends and a campus they made better through a grand vision and nine years of persistent effort.

 The Networks Program has changed the way State teaches all Sycamores and along the way transformed business students into the best-trained leaders on the biggest professional stages.